aaravahuja8/messageboard/README.txt

 /newpost to make a new post (login required)

 The database has 3 tables, one to store the user data, one to store the post data, and one to store the comment data.
 The user table is linked to the post table in a one to many relationship, and so is the post table linked to comment table in a one to many relationship.
 The comment table also has a foreign key to indicate which user posted that comment.
 All tables have been set to empty for you to test the creation of users, posts, and comments.

-Additional requirements completed:
-1. User authentication
-2. Additional database interactions (3 tables, all with insertion and deletion on posts (and deleting a post deletes its comments too))
-3. AJAX utilized on board.html for the infinite scrolling